esy/esy/docs/configuration.md

 For `jbuilder` based projects (and other projects which maintain `.install` file in opam format) that could be just a single `esy-installer` invokation.
-The command is a thin wrapper over `opam-installer` which configures it with Esy defaults.
+The command is a thin wrapper over `opam-installer` which configures it with esy defaults.

-[Esy variable substitution syntax](environment.md#variable-substitution-syntax) can be used to declare install commands.
+[esy variable substitution syntax](environment.md#variable-substitution-syntax) can be used to declare install commands.

 ## Enforcing Out Of Source Builds

-Esy requires packages to be built "out of source".
+esy requires packages to be built "out of source".

-It allows Esy to separate source code from built artifacts and thus reuse the same source code location with several projects/sandboxes.
+It allows esy to separate source code from built artifacts and thus reuse the same source code location between several sandboxes.

+### `esy.buildsInSource`

+Because not every project's build system is designed in a way which allows "out of source" builds esy has special settings `esy.buildsInSource` which provide a useful workaround.

 There are three modes which are controlled by `esy.buildsInSource` config key: